Why Senior Data Engineers Are Failing 2026 Tech Screens

 await asyncio.gather(*[process_batch(b) for b in batches])

 Anthropic requires designing LLM evaluation harnesses and cross-account pipelines moving red-team conversation logs to restricted evaluation accounts.
 They want dataset registries that can reproduce month-old evaluation runs with exact prompt templates and filtering rules.
-This role didn't exist before 2023.
+The role didn’t exist before 2023.

 Scale AI and OpenAI treat vector database evaluation metrics (Faithfulness, Answer Relevance, Context Relevance) as standard interview components.

 Meanwhile, 62% of companies still prohibit AI use in technical interviews while simultaneously expecting candidates to know LLM evaluation harnesses.
 A pure-AI domain tested under anti-AI conditions.
-I couldn't make this up if I tried.

 Data engineers now spend 37% of their time on AI projects, up from 19% in 2023, with projections hitting 61% by 2027.
 The interview is catching up to the job.
 The preparation hasn’t.